Home Page Tabs

 Standing behind a media campaign directed against the proposed merger of German-based Bayer AG and U.S.-based Monsanto is a public affairs operation with a long history of doing work for a foreign

-A bipartisan group of 53 freshman members of the 115th U.S. Congress released a document entitled the "Commitment to Civility,” authored by Rep. Johnson, memorializing their agreement to restore collegiality, trust and civility to the Congress.
+A bipartisan group of leaders in 115th U.S. Congress released a document entitled the "Commitment to Civility," authored by Rep. Johnson, memorializing their agreement to restore collegiality, trust and civility to the Congress.